duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

 - (more sophisticated) Use a different/bigger convnet for your actor/critic.
 And add better initialization.
 - (super sophistacted) Use the ground truth from the simulator to construct a better reward
 - (crazy sophisticated) Use an entirely different training algorithm - like PPO, A2C, or DQN.
 Go nuts.
 But this might take significant time, even if you're familiar with the matter.

+## Sim2Real Transfer (Optional)

+Doing great on the simulated challenges, but not on the real evaluation?
+Or doing great in your training, but not on our simulated, held-out environments?
+Take a look at `env.py`.
+You'll notice that we launch the `Simulator` class from `gym-duckietown`.
+When we [take a look at the constructor](https://github.com/duckietown/gym-duckietown/blob/aido2_lf_r1/gym_duckietown/simulator.py#L145-L180), you'll notice that we aren't using all of the parameters listed.
+In particular, the three you should focus on are:

+    map_name: What map to use; hint, take a look at gym_duckietown/maps for more choices
+    domain_rand: Applies domain randomization, a popular, black-box, sim2real technique
+    randomized_maps_on_reset: Slows training time, but increases training variety.

+Mixing and matching different values for these will help you improve your training diversity, and thereby improving your evaluation robustness!

+If you're interested in more advanced techniques, like learning a representation that is a bit easier for your network to work with, or one that transfers better across the simulation-to-reality gap, there are some [alternative, more advanced methods](https://github.com/duckietown/segmentation-transfer) you may be interested in trying out.
+In addition, don't forget to try using the [logs infrastructure](http://logs.duckietown.org/), which you can also use to do things like [imitation learning](https://github.com/duckietown/challenge-aido_LF-baseline-IL-logs-tensorflow/)!